 B.F.Sturtevant put their technological leadership to work with the construction of one of the first industrial air conditioning systems in the British Isles around 1907, as they did in America.
 During WW1, a monthly newsletter appropriately called "War Letters" was produced and sold in Europe and America (10 cents).
 It provided vivid details of life on the front from SE personnel who had volunteered and was also used to solicit funds for the American Ambulance Service, based in Paris, from readers.
 B.F.Sturtevant also provided monetary contributions.

-SE became an independent company following WW1 as changed government policy forced a divestiture.
+SE became an independent, publicly traded company following WW1 as changed government policy forced a divestiture.
 By 1930, the business was still producing most of B.F.Sturtevant's broad range of equipment including the Monogram Fan, scooped-bladed Multivane Fans, forges (discontinued already by BFS) and vacuum cleaners.
 Unique to SE were crushing, grinding and screening machinery and cash tube systems.
 The enlarged first and last letters of the Sturtevant name cast into these product housings clearly differentiate them as British Sturtevant.

 The graphic below represents a 1960s vintage sampling of their industrial product line which served Europe, the British Commonwealth and beyond: